 Debt syndication is not only beneficial for the borrowers, who get the required money for their working capital and growth finance needs, but also for the lenders and other people involved.
 The biggest benefit for the lenders is that the risk gets spread out across the board.
 On the other hand, it saves time and effort of borrowers as they only need to meet the arranging bank or the key agent and not every individual lender.
 Besides, the diversification of loan terms and types of interest makes it flexible for the borrowers.
 They can even opt for different currencies as this protects them against inflation, changes in government laws or policies by RBI and other external factors.

 Positive reputation reinforcement is another advantage of borrowing through debt syndication.
 Anybody that has paid syndicated loan successfully in the past automatically garners a good image in the market.
 In addition, it helps borrowers in networking and making new contacts with the group of lenders and not just the key lender; thus, increasing their visibility in the market.
 All these and more have made debt syndication a sensible choice for businesses.

-There are various financial tools in India that help entrepreneurs, corporates and investors meet their monetary needs.
+There are various financial tools in India that help entrepreneurs, corporates, and investors meet their monetary needs.
 Debt syndication is one such financial solution that provides funds to keep the business running.
-It’s widely known that an organised fund flow system is crucial for running the business successfully.
+It’s widely known that an organized fund flow system is crucial for running the business successfully.
 However, arranging for the same is not that easy, and businesses often need an expert like Resurgent India to manage this daunting task.
-Resurgent India Limited is one of the renowned names in the debt syndication market that helps SMEs, mid-corporate and large corporate clients in India and abroad by providing them customised finance solutions.
-With over three decades of experience, it has the requisite expertise and knowledge of debt syndication, and thus helps arrange debt at competitive rates.
+Resurgent India Limited is one of the renowned names in the debt syndication market that helps SMEs, mid-corporate, and large corporate clients in India and abroad by providing them customized finance solutions.
+With over three decades of experience, it has the requisite expertise and knowledge of debt syndication and thus helps arrange debt at competitive rates.